publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch98/schX/m__us_usc_t7_s7031.md

     (a) __In general__

-        Not later than 180 days after June 20, 2000, in accordance with subsection (c) of this section, the Secretary of Agriculture (referred to in this subchapter as the “Secretary”) shall, to the maximum extent practicable, establish an Internet-based system that enables agricultural producers to access all forms of the agencies of the Department of Agriculture (referred to in this subchapter as the “Department”) specified in subsection (b) of this section.
+        Not later than 180 days after June 20, 2000, in accordance with subsection (c), the Secretary of Agriculture (referred to in this subchapter as the “Secretary”) shall, to the maximum extent practicable, establish an Internet-based system that enables agricultural producers to access all forms of the agencies of the Department of Agriculture (referred to in this subchapter as the “Department”) specified in subsection (b).

     (b) __Applicability__

-    The agencies referred to in subsection (a) of this section are the following:
+    The agencies referred to in subsection (a) are the following:

         (1) The Farm Service Agency.